Buuchia/CCS_blog/posts/hw-w5.md

    //based on a probability.
    const draw_frame = () => {

-      //if the image is not glitching, draw the glitched images and put them into the glitch_arr array if (is_glitching) draw (glitch_arr[glitch_i])
+      //if the image is not glitching,
+      //draw the glitched images and put them into the glitch_arr array if (is_glitching) draw (glitch_arr[glitch_i])

        //if the image is glitching, draw the original image.